 There are two sexes of the eel.
 Young males live for an average of 12 years, while females live longer at 18 years.
 They go through five live stages: egg, larva, glass eel, elver, and silver eel.

 Eels aren’t strong swimmers at the beginning of their lives, so the ocean current carries them from their homes.
 The fish goes through body changes at each stage.
 They grow more prominent features with darker skin.

 Baby eels form when the larvae absorb yolks in the eyes and teeth.
 Then they feed on marine snow and particulate organic matter for more growth.
-Eel larvae travel for about 17 months towards estuaries.
+Eel larvae travel for about 17 months toward estuaries.

 At 18 months, this fish becomes an underdeveloped Glass eel.
 The juveniles then enter river bays.
 Young eels these days face difficulties swimming into the open ocean because of the flood defenses in the coastline.

-Adult eels (Silver eels) develop a silver skin tone as a sign of sexual maturity.
+Adult eels (silver eels) develop a silver skin tone as a sign of sexual maturity.
 At this stage, they leave the freshwater and move to the tropical sea.

 This venture is typical in Europe, Morocco, Australia, Taiwan, China, and Scandinavian countries.
 Japan is the largest single producer.

 Eels thrive at 23°C-28°C, which makes them suitable for warm weather.
 They feed on meat, so you have to periodically separate all the eels by size to avoid cannibalism—mature fish would eat the smaller ones.